Start generating business ideas with the Wix Business Launcher →

 06. Encourage online engagement

-While your pop-up location provides an immersive physical experience, it should be completely integrated with your existing omnichannel selling capabilities.
+While your pop-up location provides an immersive physical experience, it should be completely integrated with your existing omnichannel retail and selling capabilities.
 Use your online store as a comprehensive back-end resource, with in-depth product information and reviews, event forms and calendars, additional inventory and access to your entire product assortment.

 Promote your eCommerce site with pop-up store signage, and encourage staff to reference the site during interactions with visitors.
-To build a lasting connection, encourage visitors to follow your brand on social media and sign up to receive email or text message promotion
+To build a lasting connection, encourage visitors to follow your brand on social media and sign up to receive email or text message promotion.